 Owing to an increasing cross-industry compliance burden, the Group has chosen to report compliance and similar costs separate to other professional fees.
-Such costs, including onboarding systems, have risen due to a combination of greater business activity and the Group's desire to fast-track business applications but not at the expense of quality.
-Professional fees have risen in line with trends widely reported in the national press, most notably the cost of the audit.
+Such costs, including onboarding systems, have risen due to a combination of greater business activity and the Group's desire to fast-track business applications proactive with regulation.

+Professional fees have risen in line with trends widely reported in the national press, most notably the provision for the cost of the audit noting increased acquisition activity and implementation of enhanced systems.